gonzalogarciajaubert/dynamic-themes/README.md

 #### Installing the plugin 'on-the-fly'

-`
-Note: Not avaliable yet.
-Contribute to http://grails.org/plugins/pending `
+**Note: Not avaliable yet.
+Contribute to http://grails.org/plugins/pending**

-Simply run the command grails install-plugin dynamicthemes.
+Simply run the command `grails install-plugin dynamicthemes`.
 Note that this will install the latest version into the global scope, rather than the compile scope which is slightly cleaner, above.

 ### Configure the plugin

-Edit grails-appl-base-dir/conf/Config.groovy to add:
+Edit `grails-appl-base-dir/conf/Config.groovy` to add:

 ```
 dynamicThemes {
     development {
-		resourceController.useCacheControl = true			// Override to control the css cached
+		resourceController.useCacheControl = true
-		preprocessor.urlThemes = 'themes'					// Relative url for themes.
+		preprocessor.urlThemes = 'themes'
-		preprocessor.fileSystemPath = 'web-app/themes'		// Relative file system path for themes.
-Default is web-app/themes
+		preprocessor.fileSystemPath = 'web-app/themes'
     }
     production {
-		resourceController.useCacheControl = true			// Override to control the css cached
+		resourceController.useCacheControl = true
-		preprocessor.urlThemes = 'themes'					// Relative url for themes.
+		preprocessor.urlThemes = 'themes'
-		preprocessor.fileSystemPath =  "themes"				// Relative file system path for themes (servletContext)
+		preprocessor.fileSystemPath =  'themes'
     }
 }
 ```

+You can define values for you development and production enviroment.

+# useCacheControl: Override to control the css cached.
+# urlThemes: Relative url for themes.
+# fileSystemPath: Relative file system path for themes.
+Default is web-app/themes

-# Scripts
+## Scripts

 After installation you can call the DyncamicThemes script **grails DynamicThemes**, which will copy several files into your project.